anrobertson/surfs_up/README.md

 hawaii.sqlite

 ## Results
-The first step I took was extracting the data.
-Using Jupyter Notebook, I imported all of my dependencies and then imported the SQL toolkit.
+My initial approach involved data extraction, commencing with importing all the required dependencies in Jupyter Notebook, followed by importing the SQL toolkit.

 ```